xuhongl/MCW-Serverless-architecture/Whiteboard design session/WDS trainer guide - Serverless architecture.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

-_High-level architecture_
+*High-level architecture*

 1. Without getting into the details (the following sections will address the particular details), diagram your initial vision for handling the top-level requirements for the license plate processing serverless components, OCR capabilities, data export workflow, and monitoring plus DevOps.

-_License plate processing serverless components_
+*License plate processing serverless components*

 1. Which Azure messaging service would you recommend using to orchestrate event-driven activities between the serverless components?